stephenajulu/julzinsight.co/content/_index.md

       keyName: property
     - name: 'og:description'
       value: >-
-        Julz Insight is a tech firm focused on bringing your ideas to life!
-From conception to market domination.
-We turn them into impactful products and brands.
+        Julz Insight is a tech firm builds impactful products, brands and experiences.
+From conception to market dominance.
+We turn ideas into reality.
       keyName: property
     - name: 'twitter:card'
       value: summary